-The agent accesses the DWP Visiting Referral Tool and:
+The agent accesses the DWP Visiting Referral tool and:

-- 1. Enters the post code of the claimant's address and selects 'Submit'.
-Contact details for the Booking Centre will then display. - 2.
-Opens the template hyperlink under the heading 'Making a referral' - 3.
-Selects the email hyperlink and a new email page opens. - 4.
-Completes the email subject line in the following order: - Postcode - Claimant's surname - 5.
+- Inputs the post code of the claimant's address and select 'Submit'. - Contact details for the Booking Centre will display. - Opens the template hyperlink under the heading 'Making a referral' - 4.
+Selects the email hyperlink. - 5.
+A new email page will open. - 6.
+Completes the email subject line in the following order: - Postcode - Claimant's surname - 7.
 Attaches the completed template to the email.

-The agent must note CAMLite 'Contact history' and WSP 'General Notes' with:
+The agent must note CAMLite Contact history and WSP General Notes with:

 - the referral completion

-- the date of the referral
+- · the date of the referral

 - a brief description why the visit is required

-- contact details of the referring officer/section
+- · contact details of the referring officer/section

 - details of the Visiting Team sent to